ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-2-constructors.rst

    :answer_d: III only
    :correct: b
    :feedback_a: I is okay but III is also okay.
-   :feedback_b: NamedPoint will inherit from Point all fields but the fields are private and they can not be directly accessed in NamedPoint.
+   :feedback_b: NamedPoint will inherit from MPoint all fields but the fields are private and they can not be directly accessed in NamedPoint.
 You can use super as the first line in a constructor to initialize inherited fields.
 You can also set your own fields in a constructor.
 If you don't use super as the first line in a constructor one will be put there by the compiler that will call the parent's no argument constructor.
    :feedback_c: II is invalid.
 Children inherit all of the fields from a parent but do not have direct access to private fields.
 You can use super in a constructor to initialize inherited fields by calling the parent's constructor with the same parameter list.
    :feedback_d: I is also okay

-   Given the class definitions of Point and NamedPoint below, which of the constructors that follow (labeled I, II, and III) would be valid in the NamedPoint class?
+   Given the class definitions of MPoint and NamedPoint below, which of the constructors that follow (labeled I, II, and III) would be valid in the NamedPoint class?

    .. code-block:: java